-An interesting predictability issue relevant to parametric estimation of tercile probabilities is the question of the roles of the forecast mean and variance in determining predictability.
-Since predictability is a measure of the difference between forecast and climatological distributions, identifying the parameters that determine predictability identifies the parameters that should be used to estimate tercile probabilities.
-One approach to this question is to determine the parameters that give the most skillful forecast probabilities (Buizza and Palmer 1998; Atger 1999).
-Kharin and Zwiers (2003) showed that the Brier skill score of hindcasts of 700 mb temperature and 500 mb height was improved when probabilities were estimated from a Gaussian distribution with constant variance as compared with counting; fitting a Gaussian distribution with time-varying variance gave inferior results.
-Hamill et al. (2004) used a generalized linear model (GLM; logistic regression) to estimate forecast tercile probabilities of 6-10 day and week-2 surface temperature and precipitation and found that the ensemble variance was not a useful predictor of tercile probabilities.
-In addition to looking at skill, we examine this question in the perfect model setting by asking whether including ensemble variance in the Gaussian estimate and the GLM estimate reduces sampling error.
+Several authors have compared estimation of quantile probabilities by counting and pdf fitting.
+Wilks (2002) fit numerical weather prediction ensembles with a Gaussian or a mixture of Gaussian distributions and showed that fitted distributions give more accurate estimations of quantile values, especially for quantiles near the extremes of the distribution.
+Kharin and Zwiers (2003) showed using Monte Carlo simulations that when the forecast variable is Gaussian, using a Gaussian estimator was more accurate than counting.
+They showed that the Brier skill score of hindcasts of 700 mb temperature and 500 mb height was improved when probabilities were estimated from a Gaussian with constant variance as compared with counting; fitting a Gaussian with time-varying variance gave inferior results.
+Hamill et al. (2004) used a generalized linear model (GLM; logistic regression) to relate tercile probabilities with the ensemble mean in the context of 6-10 day and week 2 surface temperature and precipitation forecasts.
+The ensemble spread was not found to be a useful predictor of tercile probabilities.